bootstrap-ruby/bootstrap_form/README.md

 ### Additional Form Group Attributes

-Bootstrap mark-up dictates that most input field types have the label and input wrapped in a `div.form-group`.
+Bootstrap mark-up dictates that most input field types have the label and input wrapped in a `div.mb-3`.

 If you want to add an additional CSS class or any other attribute to the form group div, you can use the `wrapper: { class: 'additional-class', data: { foo: 'bar' } }` option.